spacetelescope/jwst_magic/README.md

 Installation notes
 ------------------
-This package was developed in a python 3.5 environment.
-Python 2.7 is not supported.
+This package was developed in a Python ≥3.5 environment.
+Python 2 is not supported.

 The following supplemental packages are required, and will be **automatically installed** with the package:
 * `astropy`